EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/01-Research & Environment Setup/01-model-selection/Model_Choice_VITS_over_XTTS.md

 # Model Choice: VITS over XTTS

+There is currently **no publicly available pretrained Bangla XTTS model**, which makes immediate fine-tuning impractical without reproducing an extensive pretraining pipeline.

 For this assignment, I have chosen **VITS** instead of **XTTS**.
 While XTTS is a stronger architecture with advanced zero-shot multilingual capabilities, it is **not practical under the GPU and time constraints** of this task.
 Below I provide a detailed justification.

 ---